CrateOrg/ddnsadmin/README.md

 In each request frontend passes your zone key to the backend.
 It is important to use HTTPS or start backend on your local machine using PHP built-in web server to avoid eavesdropping.
+But you must yet trust your website hoster.

 Net\_DNS2
 ---------

 Backend uses [Net\_DNS2 library](http://pear.php.net/package/Net\_DNS2) for DNS
 packet crafting.
-This repository includes **Net.phar** archive of Net\_DNS2 library files.
+This repository uses composer to manage Net\_DNS2 library files.

-Backend checks for *Net.phar* archive or *Net* directory for library sources.

-If you do not trust bundled *Net.phar* archive you can easily download library code from upstream and use sources directly or pack your own *Net.phar* archive.

-There is Makefile with library download and packing code.
-To delete provided *Net.phar* archive and download library sources following commands:

-	make clean      # Remove Net.phar and library sources make Net        # Download and extract library sources

-To build your own *Net.phar* use commands:

-	make            # Create Net.phar
-	make distclean  # Delete library sources

 DNS server configuration examples
 =================================